 Once the physical dependence on substances and process addictions has been successful, there are dangers of a relapse.
 Many reasons can cause a relapse, including stress; people or places connected to addictive behavior; negative or challenging emotions; reminders of addictive behavior; and times of celebration.
 Thriveworks in Buffalo, NY offers addiction counseling to help individuals experiencing dependency, as well as methods to avoid relapses and move on to an enjoyable life with meaningful relationships without the use of substances or other addictions.

-Addiction counseling and therapy at Thriveworks in Buffalo, NY has helped clients learn new ways of thinking and practice healthy habits that take the place of the negativities of the addiction.
-Thriveworks’ therapists know how drugs and other addictions affect the brain and have found treatments that can help individuals recover from addictions and lead successful and productive lives, and it starts here.
+Addiction counseling and therapy at Thriveworks in Buffalo, NY has helped clients learn new ways of thinking and practicing healthy habits that can take the place of addiction.
+The therapists and substance abuse counselors at Thriveworks know how drugs and other addictions affect the brain.
+They have found treatments that can help individuals recover from addictions and lead successful and productive lives.
+It starts here.

 Genetics play a significant part in addiction.
 For example, if an individual has parents with alcoholism, it makes them four times more likely than other children to become alcoholics.
 One study examined 861 identical twin pairs and 653 fraternal (non-identical) twin pairs.
 When one identical twin was addicted to alcohol, the other had a high probability of being addicted.
 However, if one non-identical twin was addicted to alcohol, the other did not necessarily have an addiction.
 The study showed that 50 to 60 percent of addiction is due to genetic factors.

 Another study researched 231 people who were diagnosed with drug or alcohol addiction and compared them to 61 people who did not have an addiction.
 Then, it explored the first-degree relatives—parents, siblings, children—of those people.
 The study discovered that if a parent has a drug or alcohol addiction, the child had the chance of developing an addiction eight times greater.